sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 We strongly recommend against the use of SHIFT or M2 without including another CONTROL\_KEY\_SPECIFIER, as the results can be unpredictable.

 It is possible for commands to define specific key bindings for specific platforms.
-To enable this, the key\_binding can be made platform specific.
-Platform-specific bindings always take
-precedence over the generic binding regardless of declaration order.
+To enable this, the key\_binding can be made platform-specific.
+Platform-specific bindings always take precedence over the generic binding regardless of the declaration order.
 See the example below:

 `command.key_binding =` `"CONTROL+V"`